-- The Skills Checklists are not adaptive and give the students the same questions every time they take the same Skills Checklist, and can be given as many times as necessary during the school year.
+- The Skills Checklists are not adaptive and give the students the same questions every time they take the same Skills Checklist but in a different order, and can be given as many times as necessary during the school year.
 They can be used between growth assessments to determine which skills require the greatest focus.

 Item design and user interface: